 Learn a New Language

 The activities I’ve listed above are just the tip of the iceberg, my darlings.
-There are so many more things to enjoy and do in life.
+There are so many more things to enjoy and do in life and ward off loneliness after 50.
 Whether you are 50 or 80, special days wait for you.
 New people are ready to meet you and hear your stories.
 We all want to have a good experience in life and what better way than to get out into the world and try everything we can?

-Lastly, I want to invite you to join the Honey Good Network.
+Lastly, I want to invite you to join my private Facebook group, Celebrate Life After 50.
 This network of women will connect you to women after 50 who want to come together and share their life experiences with others.
 It has always been a dream of mine to have a place that women can call their “home away from home.”

 By joining this network of like-minded women, we can share our experiences of loneliness and help each other overcome them.
 You’ll have friends from all over the world, people who understand you and support you.
 We can also share in all of our new activities together, giving each other new and fun things to try and do.

-Loneliness doesn’t have to be something we experience often or alone, my darlings.
+Loneliness after 50 doesn’t have to be something we experience often or alone, my darlings.
 We can get through this life together, hand in hand.
 I know we can.